 Controlling Auxiliary Loads

-ESME shall be capable of supporting up to a maximum combined total of five Auxiliary Load Control Switches and HAN Connected Auxiliary Load Control Switches.
+ESME shall be capable of supporting up to five Auxiliary Controllers, referred to as Auxiliary Controller [n] where ‘n’ is 1, 2, 3, 4 or 5.

+ALCS, APC and HCALCS are correspondingly referred to as ALCS [n], APC [n] and HCALCS [n], where ‘n’ is 1, 2, 3, 4 or 5.

 Calendar-based switching of HAN Connected Auxiliary Loads

-ESME shall be capable of monitoring the Auxiliary Load Control Switch Calendar(5.7.4.2) and at times defined in the calendar:
+ESME shall be capable of monitoring the Auxiliary Controller Calendar [INFO](5.7.4.2).

+At times defined in the calendar, which relate to HCALCS, and, if any HCALCS is authorised to communicate with ESME, at midnight each UTC day for each such HCALCS, ESME shall be capable of:

-where a Set HAN Connected Auxiliary Load Control Switch [n] State(5.6.3.33) Command has been issued and the time period has not elapsed, taking no further action;
+where there is an active HCALCS [n] Setting Period, taking no further action;

 where the Supply State [INFO](5.7.5.32) is Disabled or Armed, taking no further action; and

-where the Supply State [INFO](5.7.5.32) is Enabled, applying the Randomised Offset(5.7.5.28) and then issuing a Control HAN Connected Auxiliary Load Control Switch(5.6.4.1) Command containing the time period remaining until the next switching event defined in the calendar for HCALCS [n] (taking account of the Randomised Offset(5.7.5.28)).
+where the Supply State [INFO](5.7.5.32) is Enabled, applying the Randomised Offset(5.7.5.28) and then issuing a Control HCALCS [n](5.6.4.1) Command containing the lesser of:

+the time period remaining until the next switching event defined in the calendar for HCALCS [n]; or

+the time period remaining in the UTC day; and

+in the case of both (a.) and (b.), taking account of the Randomised Offset(5.7.5.28).
+ESME shall specify, in the Command issued, the state to be that defined in the calendar or, if there is no such state defined in the calendar, to be open.

-On receipt of a Request Control of HAN Connected Auxiliary Load Control Switch(5.6.3.21) Command and on receipt of a Reset HAN Connected Auxiliary Load Control Switch [n] State(5.6.3.24) Command ESME shall be capable of:
+On receipt of a Request Control of HCALCS [n](5.6.3.21) Command ESME shall be capable of:

-where the Supply State [INFO](5.7.5.32) is Disabled or Armed, taking no further action; and
+(not used)

+issuing a Control HCALCS [n](5.6.4.1) Command to set the commanded state of HCALCS [n]:

+if there is an active HCALCS [n] Setting Period, to the state specified for that HCALCS [n] Setting Period, with the duration set to the time remaining in that HCALCS [n] Setting Period; or

+if there is no active HCALCS [n] Setting Period, according to the rules defined in the Auxiliary Controller Calendar [INFO](5.7.4.2) for HCALCS [n] or, if there is no such state defined in the calendar, to open.
+The Command issued shall contain the lesser of:

-where the Supply State [INFO](5.7.5.32) is Enabled, issuing a Control HAN Connected Auxiliary Load Control Switch(5.6.4.1) Command to set the commanded state of HCALCS [n] according to the rules defined in the Auxiliary Load Control Switch Calendar(5.7.4.2) containing the time period remaining until the next switching event defined in the calendar for HCALCS [n] (taking account of the Randomised Offset(5.7.5.28)).
+the time period remaining until the next switching event defined in the calendar for HCALCS [n]; or

+the time period remaining in the UTC day; and

-When controlling an HCALCS as set out in this Section 5.5.11, ESME shall be capable of applying the Randomised Offset(5.7.5.28).
+in both cases, take account of the Randomised Offset(5.7.5.28).

+ESME shall set Auxiliary Controller [n] State(5.7.5.37) to the commanded state whenever ESME sends a Control HCALCS [n](5.6.4.1) Command, and, at the end of the period specified in such a Command, set Auxiliary Controller [n] State(5.7.5.37) to open.

 Voltage Quality Measurements

 Average RMS voltage